priyakatta/myrepo/README.md

 leaves the bank.
 It also contains the emotion deection classifier implemented on the images.
 The model classifies whether the image belongs to either class "surprised" or "happy".
+It also contains analysis on text data andn classification of text data.